 Referenced earlier, keep in mind that Amazon wants to see you in stock on as many products as possible, at the lowest possible price, regardless of the impact on your business, so sometimes these reports can encourage you to take actions that may not really be to the benefit of your business.
 However, these are reports that can be helpful if you customize them to account for strategic decisions you’ve made about entering/exiting specific brands or products.

-As Amazon has general announcements to make to sellers, this is one place where they post these announcements.
+This is one place where Amazon posts general announcements to sellers.
 Good background information, but if something is really important to your business, Amazon is much more likely to send you an announcement tied to product you have in your catalog today…so pay much more attention to emails Amazon sends you, rather than general announcements in the Headlines section.

 More Selling Tools